Newmarket Cambridgeshire Meeting 2022 Betting Offers

 Originally limited to 3-year-olds and run over 1 mile 2 furlongs, the race was named in honour of Main Reef, a horse owned by Jim Joel.
 It was made into a Listed race in 1989 when it was opened to horses older than 3.
 Jim Joel died in 1992 and two years later it was decided that the name should be named after him rather than one of his horses.

-Made a Group 3 race in 2003 and then a Group 2 race eight years later, no horse has been able to win it more than once.
-The same cannot be said of jockeys, however, with Michael Hills, Michael Kinane, Oisin Murphy and Ryan Moore all managing three wins at the time of writing.
-The likes of Aidan O’Brien, David O’Meara and Saeed bin Suroor have all managed more than one victory as a trainer, but it’s Michael Stoute that leads the way on that front.
+Made a Group 3 race in 2003 and then a Group 2 race eight years later, only one horse has been able to win it more than once and that was Benbatl (2019 & 2021).
+The same cannot be said of jockeys, however, with Michael Hills, Michael Kinane and Ryan Moore all managing three wins but the record holder is Oisin Murphy with four wins, including the two Benbatl victories.
+The likes of Aidan O’Brien and David O’Meara and have managed more than one victory as a trainer, but it’s Michael Stoute and Saeed bin Suroor that leads the way on that front with 4 wins as trainers.

 Previous winners include the likes of Indian Lodge, who won it with the Darley Stakes in 1999 and then won the Earl of Sefton Stakes, amongst others, the following year.
 Intikhab won this and the Queen Anne Stakes in 1998, whilst Creachadoir matched his win in 2007 with wins in the Leopardstown 2,000 Guineas Trial and the Tetrarch Stakes.